 Driving the Road 643 in Iceland to the end of the world

-Road 643 (Strandavegur) is the name of a very remote drive running along the coastline of the Westfjords region of Iceland.
+Road 643 (Strandavegur) is a very remote drive running along the coastline of the Westfjords region of Iceland.

 Is Road 643 (Strandavegur) unpaved?

-Tucked away on the northwestern part of the country, the road is totally unpaved running along the Strandir coast through one of the most remote and isolated regions of the country.
-It is a very scenic coastal drive but not an easy one.
+Tucked away on the northwestern part of the country, the road is totally unpaved running along the Strandir coast, through one of the most remote and isolated regions of the country.

 How long is Road 643 (Strandavegur)?